The Negative impact of Medical Credit Cards and Patient Interest Charges

 We are excited that our AHA Services’ endorsed business partner (AblePay) is the “antithesis” to the concerns highlighted above.
 AblePay (based out of Allentown, PA) is addressing the affordability gap by helping patients with savings on out-of-pocket expenses (up to 13%), savings over time, or extended terms with 0% interest, while also providing advocacy services if a patient has a question on a bill.
 Their solution is rapidly expanding across the country by helping both providers and their patients.
 AblePay is significantly changing the financial landscape for providers and their patients, and we are excited to share case study results from a Pennsylvania-based system that utilizes the AblePay program.

-- 43% increase in out-of-pocket revenue per patient.
+• 48% increase in revenue per patient.

-- Days to collect decreased from 97 days to 14 days for AblePay members.
+• Days to collect decreased from 107 days to 14 days for AblePay members.